d-markey/squadron/README.md

 ### <a name="codegen"></a>Code generation with squadron_builder

-Using Squadron annotations together with package `squadron_builder`, the code for workers and worker pool can be generated automatically.
+Using Squadron annotations together with package `squadron_builder`, the code for workers and worker pools can be generated automatically.

 ```dart
 part 'sample_service.worker.g.dart';